lowtze/latin-books/Pro Patria - E A Sonnenschein/Pro Patria - E A Sonnenschein - No Macrons.md

 any practical use of the grammatical facts which they have so laboriously learned!
 That is the sort of educational result on which the present outcry against Latin in schools is largely based.
 The great mistake seems to be that the elementary stages of learning are turned into a purely grammatical discipline and that the grammar is hurried over before the study of the language proper and the literature are commenced.
 Declensions and conjugations learned in this fashion find no real lodgment in the mind; or, at best, the outcome of the tedious process is that the pupil 'holds the parts in his hand,' but misses 'the spirit that binds them together.'[^2] It is against this abstract method of teaching that *Ora Maritima* and *Pro Patria* are a protest.
 It has been my object to write for the use of the beginner a 'real book,' which shall have a literary as well as a linguistic interest of its own, and from which the pupil shall gain something more than a bowing acquaintance with Nouns and Verbs.
 I have, therefore, not shunned repetitions; and I have deliberately aimed at providing a certain mass of easy Latin from which he may acquire the habit of reading, as distinct from construing, Latin.
 If, at the end of two[^3] years' work, the pupil has acquired this, together with the fundamentals of Latin grammar, he will have spent his time to some purpose, and will be in a position to begin the study of a classical author and of the more difficult parts of the grammar with some hope of a happy issue.
-Or if,on the other hand, he drops the study of Latin at this point, he will still have acquired a working knowledge of the language up to a certain level.
+Or if, on the other hand, he drops the study of Latin at this point, he will still have acquired a working knowledge of the language up to a certain level.
 This is an aspect of the matter on which I desire to lay some stress.
 There are many schools, or modern sides of schools, in which only a limited amount of time can be devoted to Latin; and the problem is how can that time be spent so as to produce the most profitable result.
 It is my hope that the present book may contribute to the solution of this problem.

 It is not my intention that an equal amount of time and attention should be bestowed on all the sections of the text.